BryanBoni/JavaScriptTP/README.md

 # JavaScriptTP
-This folder contain all TP given and made in class
+This folder contain all TP given and made in class, Their are in the gh-pages branch.